 My son’s eighth birthday was approaching and he asked if I could make cupcakes.
 I knew there was no way, so I offered to buy some instead.
 I could see the hurt in his eyes, and it broke my heart.
 As I didn’t want to disappoint him, so I tried my best and ended up making cupcakes that were as hard as rocks.

 I made a promise to him that for his ninth birthday, I would have homemade cupcakes that were better than a bakery’s.
-It became my personal goal to find someone to teach me how to bake so I started googling for baking schools near Delhi.
+It became my personal goal to find someone to teach me how to bake so after I got myself a kitchenaid stand mixer, I started googling for baking schools near Delhi.

 I am so lucky to have found the very understanding Kirty at TruffleNation.
 I signed up for Baking for Beginners and was delighted when Kirty arranged her class times around my busy schedule.
 I also appreciated that the classes were private, so I could take them without anyone finding out and spoiling the surprise I’d planned for my son.

 I Surprised Myself

 Kirty wasn’t much older than my son when she started baking, so she has plenty of experience already.
 Despite having to deal with a kitchen failure like I am, she took plenty of time to break baking down.
 I never felt confused or left behind.
 I was really happy that her classes gave me one-on-one time to ask questions and get clarification on things I didn’t understand the first time.

 Her classes started out with the basics like understanding baking terms, the processes used, and the equipment you need.
 I soon found myself understanding the difference between whipping and folding.
 The more time I spent learning at Truffle Nation, the more comfortable I felt in the kitchen.